 The Philips 436M6VBPAB has excellent low input lag.
 To get the lowest input lag, the Low Input Lag setting has to be enabled.
 Once enabled, this automatically sets the SmartSize setting to 'Panel Size,' and it isn't possible to change the monitor's upscaling or lock it to a fixed aspect ratio.

 The Momentum 436M6VBPAB has a fantastic 43 inch screen with a 4k resolution, making it a great choice for watching TV or gaming.

 Unfortunately, there's a noticeable crosshatching pattern in some content, and red fringing on the edges of text, as shown here.
 Tuning the 'ClearType' setting on your PC fixes the fringing on text, as shown here, but doesn't fix the other issues.
 Philips officially recommends turning ClearType off on your PC, but we didn't find this to help much (shown here with ClearType off).

 There is also subpixel dimming that causes shadows to display as the wrong color (original) in some games, similar to the TCL S517.
 This may be caused entirely by the strange BGR sub-pixel structure, but we don't know for sure.

-Depending on how close you're sitting to the monitor, your usage, and your sensitivity to these kinds of issues, this might be considered a deal-breaker for some users.
+Depending on how close you're sitting to the monitor, your usage, and your sensitivity to these kinds of issues, this might be distracting.

 The Philips 436M6VBPAB has a few additional features, including Philips' unique Ambiglow bias lighting feature.
 The Ambiglow feature is supposed to light up bias lighting strips along the bottom of the monitor that match the approximate color of the nearest pixels, but in our testing we found the effect to be very subtle, and very slow to react to changing scenes.